MaselLab/Willis_Masel_Overlapping_Genes_Structural_Disorder_Explained/DataTables/README.txt

 	- Randomly-scrambled nucleotide control

 4 - Contains the raw codon count, RSCU values and relative adaptedness values for each codon for the viral species used in this work.
 These values were used to determine the codon bias for genes by comparing the codon usage of the gene with the codon usage of the genome as a whole.

+5 - Contains the pre-overlapping genes that are homologous to the ancestral overlapping genes in our analyses.
+Also contains the artificially-frameshifted controls and preexisting ORF controls generated from these sequences.

+6 - Contains all the preexisting ORF controls generated from the non-overlapping genes in data table 3.
+Controls only generated from the protein-coding genes (not the artificially-frameshifted controls in data table 3).

 ====================================================